UO-CS210/enrollment/docs/HOWTO.md

 ## Desired output

 The output should summarize enrollment numbers by major.
-It will look like this:
+It will be formatted like this:

 ```commandline
   40 Computer and Information Science